Category Archives: Online Reputation Management

 • Invite customers who are willing to give real feedback but don’t know where to start.
 Ask them if they have any issues or questions about your product after use and if there’s anything you can do better next time.

-• Give customers options for leaving authentic feedback either in private or on public sites like Google Reviews, Yelp, TripAdvisor, etc. This will help your business stay protected against malicious behavior from competitors or unsatisfied consumers alike.
+• Give customers options for leaving authentic feedback either in private or on public sites like Google Reviews, TripAdvisor, etc. This will help your business stay protected against malicious behavior from competitors or unsatisfied consumers alike.

 • Reach out directly to customers whose review was removed from Google or another platform due to suspicion of being fake – attempt to resolve the issue before proceeding with flagging and removal of their feedback from the site (if it’s indeed genuine).